 This online course will be offered in both a SYNCHRONOUS and ASYNCHRONOUS delivery style.
-This means that some components of the course will be delivered in real time (e.g., online written or live videoconferencing discussions), and other components of the course will be posted on OWL and you will be expected to work on the material on your own (e.g., viewing video lectures) in order to meet the posted timelines and due dates for assignments and guizzes.
+This means that some components of the course will be delivered in real time (e.g., live videoconferencing discussions), and other components of the course will be posted on OWL and you will be expected to work on the material on your own (e.g., viewing video lectures) to meet the posted timelines and due dates for your assignments, term project, and quizzes.

-This course organized into 5 modules that each last two-three weeks.
-You will be required to complete the activities for each module during its respective two-week span.
-The required activities of each module will involve reading the assigned chapters from our textbook, watching a series of pre-recorded "asynchronous" lecture videos, and participating in online, live, "synchronous" discussions or presentations that are written via the Forums section of our web site or face-to-face (i.e., screen to screen) via Zoom.
-Students are expected to keep up with each module throughout the term and participate in the required number of discussions.
+This course organized into 5 modules that each last two to three weeks.
+You will be required to complete the activities for each module during its respective time span.
+The required activities of each module will involve reading the assigned chapters from our textbook, participating in live, "synchronous" lectures, labs, and discussions or presentations (i.e., screen to screen) via Zoom.
+Students are expected to keep up with each module throughout the term and participate in the required number of lectures, labs, and discussions.
 Students are also expected to have completed the assigned readings in preparation for the corresponding discussions.